swiftlang/swift-testing/Documentation/README.md

 ## API and usage guides

-The detailed documentation for `swift-testing` can be found on the [Swift Package Index](https://swiftpackageindex.com/apple/swift-testing/main/documentation/testing).
+The detailed documentation for Swift Testing can be found on the [Swift Package Index](https://swiftpackageindex.com/apple/swift-testing/main/documentation/testing).
-There, you can delve into comprehensive guides, tutorials, and API references to make the most out of `swift-testing`.
+There, you can delve into comprehensive guides, tutorials, and API references to make the most out of this package.

 This documentation is generated using [DocC](https://github.com/apple/swift-docc) and is derived from symbol documentation in this project's source code as well